sarayd/coding-challenge/README.md

 # Karuna Coding Challenge

 This challenge consists of four questions, each designed to test a different skillset which we consider crucial to being part of our early-stage team.
+Each question should take at most an hour.
 This is not meant to be a whiteboard exercise or something to test your memorization skills.
 We want to see how you problem-solve as an engineer.
 Feel free to use your standard environment, tools, resources, etc. You can Google anything you'd like, use public libraries, and do all thing things you'd normally do.
-We only request that your submission be self-contained (use standard mechansims such as a `requirements.txt` or `Gemfile` to pull in external dependencies if needed), and that you don't get anyone else to help you (no asking friends for tips and write all your own code).
+We only request that your submission be self-contained (use standard mechanisms such as a `package.json` or `Gemfile` to pull in external dependencies if needed), and that you don't get anyone else to help you (no asking friends for tips and write all your own code).

 The four categories we're testing for are:

 1. Code Quality
 2. SQL
-3. Systems Architechture
+3. Architecture
 4. Web

 Additionally, we will ask you to submit a code sample.
 This should be the piece of code that you are most proud of.
 You could be proud of this code because of how elegant, efficient, or otherwise beautiful it is.
 Please include with it a brief description of what the code does, and why you're so proud of it.

 ## Environment

-Currently, this challenge supports code using the following languages and depency managers:

-1. Python3 (pip, `requirements.txt`)
-2. Ruby (bundler, `Gemfile`)
-3. Javascript (yarn, `package.json`)

-Let us know if you'd like to use a different language for any of the questions, and we'll make it happen!
+The Code Quality question must be completed in Ruby (since this is the language the majority of our backend systems are currently written in).
+If you're unfamiliar with Ruby, check out this [migration guide](https://www.ruby-lang.org/en/documentation/ruby-from-other-languages/).

 The SQL question is run against an up-to-date Postgres instance.

+The Architecture is completely open-ended.

+The Web question can use any sane frontend/backend setup you wish (including a simple static HTML file).
+We recommend keeping it simple and not using a module bundler.
+We will run your code in a modern version of Chrome, unless you tell us to do something else.

 ## Submission